 - Setter, J., & Jenkins, J. (2005).
 Pronunciation.
 Language Teaching, 38(1), 1.

-Dr Nicole Whitworth is Head of Subject for Languages in the Carnegie School of Education.
+Dr Nicole Whitworth is the Head of International & Global Studies in the Carnegie School of Education.
 Her academic background is Linguistics and Phonetics.
-She specialises in first and second language acquisition of speech and the teaching of phonetics and pronunciation.
+She specialises in language acquisition of speech and the teaching of phonetics and pronunciation.